Robert Beer, '16

 Brittanee N. Jaquish, '15

 Hello.
-My name is Brittanee Jaquish and I graduated with a bachelor’s of Psychology in December, 2015.
-Post-graduation I was hired full time working at a hand on play center for kids.
-After just three months, I have been promoted to the Assistant Manager and get the joy of working with children daily.
-During my undergraduate studies, I had the opportunity to learn more about my passion of working with children.
-Every class is full of passion, care, understanding and faith within the field.
-Based on my experience, my classes and the professors, my passion of working as a School Counselor grew dramatically during my undergraduate studies.
+My name is Brittanee Jaquish, and I graduated with a bachelor’s of Psychology in December 2015.
+Post-graduation, I was hired full-time working at a hand on play center for kids.
+After just three months, I have been promoted to Assistant Manager and got the joy of working with children daily.
+During my undergraduate studies, I had the opportunity to learn more about my passion for working with children.
+Every class is full of passion, care, understanding, and faith within the field.
+Based on my experience, my classes, and the professors, my passion for working as a School Counselor grew dramatically during my undergraduate studies.
 I will be furthering my education at Roberts to earn my Masters of School Counseling starting in the Fall of 2016.
 Roberts has held a dear place in my heart as the community feeling makes me feel that I am at home.
-I hope to use the wisdom and guidance I have gained through Roberts to help students in the schools see what they are capable of just as Roberts has shown me
+I hope to use the wisdom and guidance I have gained through Roberts to help students in the schools see what they are capable of, just as Roberts has shown me